Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 We particularly love the styling on this ASUS ROG motherboard, as any gamer knows, it isn’t a real gaming motherboard unless it lights up with style.
 To get you in the spotlight, Aura Sync RGB technology is built into the board, allowing you to synchronize lighting effects from your PC.
 We would have loved to see an Intel option for this board, but it seems that AMD fans win out this time.
 The ASUS ROG stands as the best AMD motherboard on our list.
-If you are into VR, read about the best computer for vr and get in the game.
+If you are into VR, read about the best computer for VR and get in the game.
 While this motherboard does not have PCLe4.0, you will still be happy with it.
 For an upgrade, you should take a look at the LGA 1151 instead.
 If you are also searching for a quality controller to play Fortnite on your PC, check out our guide to the best PC controllers.

 Award: HONORABLE MENTION

 WHY WE LIKE IT: MSI provides a solid motherboard with AMD Ryzen 3000 support, while adding on valuable upgrades, including high-quality audio components for better sound and reinforced connectors for reliability.